skoky/OpenRaceTiming/README.md

 We plan to do brand new, fresh idea timing software that will be:

-* Universal race timing framework for multiple sports, free, opensurced
+* Universal race timing framework for multiple sports, free, open-sourced
 * Will have racing events editor, with multiple runs per event
 * Flexible racers editor
 * Speech processor to express results
 * Finish line camera plugins support
 * Flexible results display with multiple views over mobile, web etc
 * Simple clients for mobile client targeted to end users
-* Results filtering on a flexible screen, including results table columns flexible sellection
+* Results filtering on a flexible screen, including results table columns flexible selection
 * Plugable calculators for results - covering specific of different sports
 * Plugable connectors to different timing devices like Amb mylaps or others
 	* device simulator